Tyler Linderbaum

-Tyler Linderbaum (born April 7, 2000) is an American professional football center for the Baltimore Ravens of the National Football League (NFL).
-He played college football for the Iowa Hawkeyes, and was selected in the first round of the 2022 NFL draft.
+Tyler Linderbaum (born April 7, 2000) is an American professional football center for the Las Vegas Raiders of the National Football League (NFL).
+He played college football for the Iowa Hawkeyes, and was selected by the Baltimore Ravens in the first round of the 2022 NFL draft.

 Early life

-Linderbaum was born on April 7, 2000, in Solon, Iowa and is of German descent.
+Linderbaum was born on April 7, 2000 in Solon, Iowa and is of German descent.
 He later attended Solon High School, where he played both offensive and defensive line.
 Linderbaum played in the 2018 U.S. Army All-American Game.
 He committed to the University of Iowa to play college football.